 Do not keyword stuff.
 That hasn’t helped since the early days of blog optimization.
 These days, keyword stuffing will reduce your ranking instead of increase it.

 Work your keywords into sentences in a natural way that makes sense and flows with the rest of your article.

 Always remember to write for actual readers, not search engine spiders.
 Google pays attention and will reduce your site ranking when they see readers click away immediately, never to return.

 Your goal is to make your post engaging for humans.
 Doing that will satisfy both your audience AND the search engines.

-aka how to make search engines (and readers) love you
+(how to make search engines (and readers) love you)

 So, if you’re looking to write SEO friendly blog posts – this is your section.
-Below, I share specific blog optimization SEO tips that will help your content achieve maximum success.
+Below, I share specific blog optimization SEO tips and strategies that will help your content achieve maximum success.

 It’s not required to use each and every one of these tips.
 But the more you can incorporate, the better your results will be.

 Hold up though – that doesn’t mean you should use a shortening service like Bit.ly.
 It just means your content URLs should look like this:

 instead of this. . .